The Ukraine Story (Timeline)

 - [8/30/19, 5:31:14 AM] Gordon Sondland: I am going.
 Pompeo is speaking to Potus today to see if he can go.

 Sept.
 1: Zelenskyy met Pence in Warsaw.
-Also in Warsaw, Sondland told Zelenskyy’s advisor that the security assistance wouldn’t come until Zelenskyy committed to pursuing the Burisma investigation.(Taylor’s deposition)
+Also in Warsaw, Sondland told Zelenskyy’s advisor that the security assistance wouldn’t come until the Ukrainians committed to pursuing the Burisma investigation.(Taylor’s deposition)

-During a phone conversation with Morrison, Taylor understood for the first time that security assistance—not just the meeting—was conditioned on an investigation.
+When Morrison told Taylor, Taylor then understood for the first time that security assistance—not just the meeting—was conditioned on an investigation.
 (Taylor’s deposition)